-Journal.
-Do you ever end the day and ask yourself, "What did I do today?"
+Daily journal.
+Do you ever end a workday and ask yourself, "What did I do today?"
 Do you ever feel this way about an entire week?
-This happens to me on the regular.
 In my "Make a plan and do your best" post I describe how I use a Google Doc to plan my work for the day.
 What I don't mention is that I also record my completed tasks in a journal.
 When work feels frenetic, this document reassures me that I'm actually accomplishing what I set out to do.
 I also use it to order my thoughts on matters that confuse me or I'm conflicted on.
-Pro-tip: this also provides great fodder for level self-assessments!
+This also provides great fodder for level self-assessments.

-Weekly announcement email.
-Every week I try to send an email to the teams I lead.
+Announcement emails.
+Every week or so I try to send an email to the teams I lead.
 I use these emails to share my thoughts and understanding of broader organizational, cultural, and business contexts.
 What I love most about this is that folks will later come back at me with their own insights, feedback, and questions.
 It's basically crowdsourced reflection!

 Even if you're not interested in using writing to reflect on your work, you should also check out Colin Nissan's article "The Ultimate Guide To Writing Better Than You Normally Do".
 It's absolutely useless as a guide for how to improve your writing, or for doing anything practical whatsoever, but it's a great laugh!